friedikitty/fried_git_tools/README.md

 ### How It Works

 1. Validates that the workspace is a valid git repository
-2. Fetches the latest state from both origin and destination remotes
+2. Fetches the latest state from destination remote (source remote should be fetched manually beforehand)
+3. Prompts for confirmation if pushing to origin (safety feature)
-3. Finds commits in origin that are not in destination (`origin..destination`)
+4. Finds commits in origin that are not in destination (`origin..destination`)
-4. Splits commits into batches of `BATCH_SIZE`
+5. Splits commits into batches of `BATCH_SIZE`
-5. Pushes each batch from origin to destination remote in chronological order
+6. Pushes each batch from origin to destination remote in chronological order
-6. Uses `--force-with-lease` for safe force pushing (if enabled)
+7. Uses `--force-with-lease` for safe force pushing (if enabled)
-7. Verifies each batch after pushing (if verification is enabled)
+8. Verifies each batch after pushing (if verification is enabled)
+9. Adds a 1-second delay between batches to reduce server load

 ### Detailed Example: Mirroring Unreal Engine 5.4 Branch